stratisproject/StratisBitcoinFullNode/README.md

 #### Perform a Withdrawal from Sidechain

 Repeat the procedure described for a deposit to perform the symmetrical withdrawal transaction from Apex back to Stratis.
+The Sidechain Federation address for the Apex testnet network is: pFmbfn5PtgsEENzBKbsDTeS5vkc52bBftL.

 Congratulations you have funded your sidechain from the Stratis network.